jvaubourg/plc-gnosis/README.md

 The GUI provides most of the tools necessary to graphically represent the available network components and provides an intuitive interface for adjusting model parameters, cable types, noise sources and others.
 Also built by this package is a library through which models created in the GUI can be loaded into hand-crafted simulation code.
 This allows for extreme flexibility in both method and purpose when using the ns-3 plc module to model power line communication networks.

+##License Stuff

+As much of the code as possible has been verified to be compatible with GPLv3.
+While we have done our best to ensure that there are no licensing conflicts, there remains the possibility that we have overlooked something.
+If something suspicious catches your eye, please let us know so that we can rectify the situation.

 ##Build Instructions

 A lot of work has been put into making sure that this code is easy to build and use.
 Should anyone have any problems please post in the issue tracker and we will attempt to fix it as soon as possible.